sulimanbadour1/betteraskpdf/README.md

 - **AI-Powered**: Enhanced functionalities using OpenAI.
 - **Deployment**: Robust and scalable deployment on AWS S3.
 - **Optimization**: Lightning-fast performance with Vercel Edge.
+- **Retrieval Augmanted Genertation**: a technique that can provide more accurate results to queries than a generative large language model on its own.

 ## Prerequisites